+In the case of single-parameter estimation of $g$, the protocol cannot be made optimal in terms of achieving the quantum Fisher information even if one has a perfect knowledge of $\Phi$.
+In such case, QFI is $1/(1-g^2)$ and FI is given by the $f_{NOT,22}$ element in Eq. (\ref{eq:FInot}).
+QFI is saturated only when $\Phi=\delta=0$, which is almost never the case.

-\subsection{Unmodified Quantum Memory Protocol: Example Calculation}
+\section{Unmodified Quantum Memory Protocol: Example Calculation}

-We will summarize the protocol proposed by Khabiboulline et al. The ancilla state is
+We first summarize the protocol proposed by Khabiboulline \textit{et al.} The ancilla state is

-Given that the total measurement time is $T=N\tau$, we have $4\log_2(N+1)$ qubits.
+Given that the total measurement time is $T=N\tau$, we have $4\log_2(N+1)$ qubits, where $N$ is the number of time bins to be examined and $\tau$ is the width of the time bin.
 A quarter of them are prepared in the state $\ket{0...000}_\text{M,L}$ and located in one of the local laboratories denoted by $L$, and another quarter $\ket{0...000}_\text{M,R}$ is located in laboratory $R$.
 We will call them \textit{memory qubits}.
-The Bell pairs $\ket{\Phi^+}$ (consisting of $2\log_2(N+1)$ qubits) are distributed to the laboratories, each laboratory receiving one qubit from each pair.
+The Bell pairs $\ket{\Phi^+}$ [consisting of $2\log_2(N+1)$ qubits] are distributed to the laboratories, with each laboratory receiving one qubit from each pair.
 The procedure for $N=3$ is summarized in Fig.~\ref{fig:kh_protocol_scheme}.

-We then use a modified controlled NOT $\overline{\text{CX}}$ gate, whose action is dependent on the time-bin during which the star photon arrived.
+We then use a modified controlled NOT $\overline{\text{CX}}$ gate, whose action is dependent on the time bin during which the star photon arrived.
 The modes supplied by the star act as control qubits, and the memory provides the target qubits.
 The $\overline{\text{CX}}$ gate follows the pattern

-This gate performs the \textit{encoding} step: the arrival time-bin is encoded in binary in the memory qubits.
+This gate performs the \textit{encoding} step: the arrival time bin is encoded in binary in the memory qubits.

-For simplicity, suppose that the star emits a photon in the third time-bin and is a point source, then $\nu=e^{-i\Phi}$, and the phase $\Phi$ is the parameter to be estimated.
+For simplicity, suppose that the star emits a photon in the third time bin and is a point source, so $\mathcal{V}=e^{-i\Phi}$, and the phase $\Phi$ is the parameter to be estimated.
 The state of the emitted photon is given by

 The combined state of the stellar photon and the ancilla is $\ket{\Psi_\text{star}}\otimes\ket{\Psi_\text{a}}$.
 Performing the $\overline{\text{CX}}$ gate results in the state